South Alberta Light Horse: Regimental organization

 The regiment has soldiers in Edmonton, Medicine Hat, and Lethbridge.
 With the advent of the Land Force Reserve Restructuring project, The South Alberta Light Horse was organized as an armoured reconnaissance regiment on September 1, 2004.

-The commanding officer of the SALH is Lieutenant-Colonel Mike Onieu.
-The regimental sergeant-major is Chief Warrant Officer Gerry D. Olsen.
+The commanding officer of the SALH is Lieutenant-Colonel Thomas Bradley.
+The regimental sergeant-major is Chief Warrant Officer Marcel A.R.
+Chenier.

 Cadet units

 There are several Royal Canadian Army Cadets units spread across Alberta that are affiliated to the South Alberta Light Horse.

 Cadet units affiliated to the South Alberta Light Horse receive support and also are entitled to wear traditional regimental accoutrements on their uniforms.